yunzon/Azure-RMSDocs/Azure-RMSDocs/activate-azure.md

 ---

-# How to activate the Rights Management protection service from the Azure portal
+# How to activate the Rights Management protection service from the Azure portal (Pull Request Test)

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*